rodarima/losync-outputs/losync-CoMD/README.md

 A combined script to build and run the code is provided in ```CoMD/work/run.sh```.
 This script also processes the output files and convert relevant information into a more readable format.
+It should take a walltime in the format hh:mm:ss as an argument to reserve that length of time on the backend.
+It should also be passed ```tampi``` as a second argument if TAMPI is required.

 Run-time parameters can be found in ```CoMD/work/parameters.config```.